 Who are we?
 How to join?

 Women...faculty, postdocs, graduate students, undergraduate students

 in the Department of Physics and Astronomy.
 Women from the department

 are added to a mailing list at the beginning of each academic year,

 from then they should start receiving information and invitation to

 meetings.
 If you want to be added to the list please contact Dr

-group continues to be Prof Julie Roche.
+advisor of the group continues to be Prof Julie Roche.

 Microscope collects stories from women involved with science,